work for equity

 Consider using a platform like ioby, Kiva, or Global Giving to support individual and neighborhood projects that make places greener, healthier, and safer, and help local leaders become agents of positive change.

 Supporting food and water security in Atebes, Ethiopia.
 A crowdfunding campaign to finance “victory gardens” in Atebes was started by Tsegay Wolde-Georgis of the Consortium for Capacity Building (CCB), CU Boulder.

 The project began by supplying students and farmers with vegetable seeds and apple seedlings for testing using clay pot irrigation.
 The community-led project has sparked cultivation of high-value fruit and vegetables, erosion control, and improved water supplies in an area where land degradation and climate change had exacerbated drought and soil erosion.
 Read reports from the project on GlobalGiving.org.

 There are direct links between climate justice and the education, health care, and power available to women.
 Supporting women and girls has strong ripple effects in families and communities.
-Educated and empowered women generate prosperity throughout their local systems, head healthier families, and gain the resilience to respond to changes in climate and care for pressured natural systems (Dankelman et al report PDF file, Project Drawdown).
+Educated and empowered women generate prosperity throughout their local systems, head healthier families, and gain the resilience to respond to changes in climate and care for pressured natural systems (Dankelman et al report PDF file, Project Drawdown, TED article and video).
 Work and donate toward supporting and educating girls here and abroad.

 The Roddenberry Foundation will devote half its $1 million prize in 2018 to organizations working toward girls’ education and women’s rights.
 The foundation is funding top solutions to climate change as ranked by Project Drawdown, a group that has intensively studied the best ways to reduce carbon emissions.